apache/netbeans/java/java.lsp.server/vscode/BUILD.md

 Have a sample Maven project, open it in NetBeans first and select the main file for both the Run and Debug actions.

-To use the extension created for developement you can run VSCode with following parameter:
+To use the extension created for developement you can run VS Code with following parameter:

 ```bash